guaix-ucm/pyemir/doc/preliminaries/preliminaries.rst

 If that file does not exist, generate it with the above line.

-In most interactive matplotlib plots created by Numina and Pyemir you can press ``?`` over the plotting window to retrieve a quick help concerning the use of some keystrokes to perform useful plot actions, like zooming, panning, setting background and foreground levels, etc. Note that some of these actions are already available in the navigation toolbar that appears at the top of the plotting windows.
+In most interactive matplotlib plots created by Numina and Pyemir you can press ``?`` over the graphical window to retrieve a quick help concerning the use of some keystrokes to perform useful plot actions, like zooming, panning, setting background and foreground levels, etc. Note that some of these actions are already available in the navigation toolbar that appears at the top of the graphical windows.